nt-williams/p8105_final_report/p8105_final_report.md

   write_csv("data/ahrf_select_data.csv")
 ```

-To explore county-level factors that may affect registration rate, we combined the organ donor data and AHRF dataset for further analysis.
+To explore county-level factors that may affect registration rate, we combined the organ donor data and AHRF data-set for further analysis.
 We used the organ registration rate in September 2018 only.
 Steps were followed as below to clean the data.
-Some original AHRF variables were divided by total population to generate percentages that are easier to interprete in a linear model.
+Some original AHRF variables were divided by total population to generate percentages that are easier to interpret in a linear model.

 ``` r
 # limiting data to september 2018